 What are VHH antibodies?

 VHH antibodies, single‑domain antibodies (sdAbs) or nanobodies, are tiny, highly stable antibody fragments.
 They are gaining attention, because they combine powerful biological activity with unique structural advantages that traditional antibodies don’t have.
-They’re small, stable, and highly engineerable, which makes them ideal for therapeutics, diagnostics, and even industrial applications.
-However, whilst they offer strong advantages for biological development, they also introduce complexities for development and manufacturing.
+They’re small, stable and highly engineerable, which makes them ideal for both therapeutic and diagnostic applications.
+However, while they offer strong advantages for biological development, they also introduce complexities for development and manufacturing.

-The discovery of the distinctive structure of heavy chain-only antibodies in species belonging to the Camelidae family in 1993 created interest in their variable antigen binding domain (VHH).
-The first FDA approved VHH therapeutic; Caplacizumab (Cablivi®) opened the door to many more programs.
-That interest has continued to build with five VHH‑based therapeutics, gaining global regulatory approval by the end of 2025, and more than 49 VHH sequences had advanced into clinical development.
+The discovery of the distinctive structure of heavy-chain-only antibodies in species belonging to the Camelidae family in 1989 sparked interest in their variable antigen-binding domain (VHH).
+Caplacizumab (Cablivi®), the first FDA-approved VHH therapeutic in 2019, opened the door to many more programs.
+By the end of 2025, that momentum resulted in five globally approved VHH therapeutics and more than 49 sequences advancing into clinical development.

-In addition to indicators of growing clinical confidence and investment in next generation biologics, the global VHH nanobody market is growing, with CAGR estimates around 15%.
-This growth is driven by their promise for use in applications such as oncology, immunology, and diagnostic imaging.
+In addition to indicators of growing clinical confidence and investment in next-generation biologics, the global VHH antibody market is growing, with CAGR estimates around 15%.
+This growth is driven by their promise for use in applications such as oncology, immunology and diagnostic imaging.

 What’s so different about VHH structure?

-Small size - VHH antibodies are extremely small (12–15 kDa), allowing them to access hidden epitopes that conventional antibodies can’t.
-Their compact, hydrophilic structure enables improved tissue penetration, and they can even cross biological barriers such as the blood–brain barrier.
+Small size - VHHs are extremely small (12–15 kDa), about one‑tenth the size of conventional IgGs, allowing them to reach cryptic epitopes, penetrate tissues more effectively and even cross certain biological barriers such as the blood–brain barrier.

 Simple but stable structure - VHHs consist of a single variable domain, making folding straightforward.
 They exhibit exceptional thermal and chemical stability, enabling use across challenging formulation conditions, including respiratory and digestive environments.
 This inherent stability also supports robust, efficient manufacturability.

-Low-cost manufacturing - Unlike conventional monoclonal antibodies that require mammalian expression, VHHs can be produced in simpler systems such as E. coli, yeast, and plants.
+Low-cost manufacturing - Unlike conventional monoclonal antibodies that require mammalian expression, VHHs can be produced in simpler systems such as E. coli and yeast.
 This flexibility significantly shortens production timelines and can reduce overall process development costs.

 What are the challenges for VHH development and manufacturing?

-As this is an emerging technology, there are limited established CMC pathways compared to IgG monoclonals.
-Full-length monoclonal antibodies benefit from decades of GMP experience and well-defined regulations.
-This lack of clarity can prolong the development time for VHH antibodies.
+As an emerging technology, VHH therapeutics do not yet have the well‑established CMC pathways available for IgGs.
+Full‑length antibodies, by contrast, are supported by decades of GMP practice and clearly defined regulatory standards.
+This lack of clarity can prolong the development time for VHHs.

-Process development and manufacturing challenges can include issues around platform fit and expressions systems, due to the differences in the host system used.
-Scaling the process is often challenging as the small size of the VHH antibodies increases their risk of loss during filtration and ultrafiltration.
+Process development and manufacturing challenges can include issues around platform fit and expression systems, due to the differences in the host system used.
+Scaling the process is often challenging as the small size of the VHHs increases their risk of loss during filtration and ultrafiltration.
 In addition, tailored analytical methods may be required.

 Where next for VHH antibodies?